minddocdev/mou-docker-action/README.md

 ## Outputs

-`tag` is the git commit sha, which was pushed `ref-tag` is the detected git branch or tag, which was pushed
+`sha-tag` is the git commit sha, which was pushed `ref-tag` is the detected sanitized git branch or tag, which was pushed

 ## Optional Arguments